-- 4. Unhook the carriage safety chain, located at the bottom of the vertical mast. - 5.
-Use the up/down switch to raise the cutting head from the carriage rest pin.
-Remove the distance block from the stop bolt.
+- 14. Unhook the carriage safety chain, located at the bottom of the vertical mast. - 15.
+Use the up/down crank or the up/down switch to raise the cutting head from the carriage rest pin.
+Swing the rest pin below bed level. - 16.
+Use the power feed switch to move the cutting head toward the front end of the mill.
+Raise the two side supports that will prevent a log from falling off the side of the mill when loaded.